rhea2801/tuktuktuk/gand-jalan.md

 ### Thoughts

-Check out min no of jumps and water area problems.
-Pretty good at concept clearing.
+Check out Topological sort.
+Uptil now I feel like that's the only DSA problem directly linked to most real world problems.
 Check out the new folder and review notes on systems designing

 ### Rhea - ~ to 3/9/20